KyleMayes/vulkanalia/tutorial/book/src/drawing/rendering_and_presentation.md

 There are two ways of synchronizing swapchain events: fences and semaphores.
 They're both objects that can be used for coordinating operations by having one operation signal and another operation wait for a fence or semaphore to go from the unsignaled to signaled state.

-The difference is that the state of fences can be accessed from your program using calls like [`vk::DeviceV1_0::wait_for_fences`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.DeviceV1_0.html#method.wait_for_fences) and semaphores cannot be.
+The difference is that the state of fences can be accessed from your program using calls like `wait_for_fences` and semaphores cannot be.
 Fences are mainly designed to synchronize your application itself with rendering operation, whereas semaphores are used to synchronize operations within or across command queues.
 We want to synchronize the queue operations of draw commands and presentation, which makes semaphores the best fit.

 ## Semaphores